CiscoSE/QuickCheck/README.md

 **Please Note:** This code is written for **Python 3**... if you have a Mac, it comes with **Python 2**... you will need to upgrade to Python 3 or do a whole lot of changes to many of the methods for it to work.

 ### Pre-Requisites for QuickCheck ###
-  - Create a webex teams bot - I created QC@webex.bot starting from the "How to create a webex teams bot (using python)": https://developer.webex.com/blog/spark-bot-demo
+  - Create a webex teams bot - We created QC@webex.bot starting from the "How to create a webex teams bot (using python)": https://developer.webex.com/blog/spark-bot-demo
   - Invite your bot to a webex teams space or 1-1 direct space.